Domingo Santana: Seattle Mariners

 On December 21, 2018, the Brewers traded Santana to the Seattle Mariners for Ben Gamel and Noah Zavolas.
-In the Mariners season opener in Japan on March 20, Santana hit a grand slam to help lift the Mariners to the win over the Athletics.
+In the Mariners season opener in Japan on March 20, Santana hit a grand slam to help the Mariners to the win over the Athletics.

-In 2019 he batted .253/.329/.441.
+In 2019, he batted .253/.329/.441.
 He had the highest strikeout percentage in the major leagues (32.3%).
-In 2019, on defense he led all major league outfielders in errors, with 9.
+He led all major league outfielders with 12 errors and was one of the worst fielders at any position, according to Statcast.
 On December 2, 2019, Santana was non-tendered by Seattle and became a free agent.

 Cleveland Indians

 On February 14, 2020, Santana was signed to a one-year contract with the Cleveland Indians, with a club option for the 2021 season.
-The Indians designated Santana for assignment on August 31, 2020 after he struggled to a .157/.298/.286 slash line with 2 home runs and 12 RBI in 24 games.
-After clearing waivers, Santana was outrighted to the Indians' alternate training site on September 4, 2020.
-The Indians declined their club option on Santana's contract for the 2021 season on October 30, 2020, making Santana a free agent.
+Santana was designated for assignment by the Indians on August 31, after he struggled to a .157/.298/.286 slash line with two home runs and 12 RBI in 24 games.
+After clearing waivers, Santana was outrighted to the Indians' alternate training site on September 4.
+The Indians declined their club option on Santana's contract for the 2021 season on October 30, making Santana a free agent.

 Tokyo Yakult Swallows

 On December 2, 2020, Santana signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
-On April 24, 2021, Santana made his NPB debut.
-Santana re-signed for the 2023 season.
+He hit two home runs in the 2021 Japan Series, helping the Swallows win the championship.

+On November 28, 2023, Santana re-signed a one-year contract with the Swallows worth $2.45 million.
+He signed a three-year contract extension in June 2024.
+He was an NPB All-Star in 2024 and led the Central League in on-base percentage.

 Personal life

-Santana's father played for the Astros' organization.
+Santana's father played in the Houston Astros organization.
+Santana learned to speak English on Saint Thomas of the U.S. Virgin Islands, where his father is from.
+Santana's older brother Yoangel was shot and killed in 2009.